Kbitt/vuex-typekit/README.md

 }
 ```

+This applies to both to the internal usage of our models, and the external usage in our components.
 We can't normally catch these kinds of errors at build time, but `vuex-typekit` makes this possible!

 ## How To